Keyboard shortcuts

 }

-Using function enum_from_name from the reflect package allows us to go the other way: we can get an enum value from a string matching the value’s name.
+Using procedure enum_from_name from the reflect package allows us to go the other way: we can get an enum value from a string matching the value’s name.

 // if the string doesn’t match a named value of the